 You’re hired — Now what?

-The 6-A program currently has two different tracks to provide maximum flexibility to students:
+The 6-A program currently has three different tracks to provide maximum flexibility to students:

-Track #2 is ideal for students who are now seniors as it focuses on the M.Eng. year.
-There is only one work assignment, a six month internship at the 6-A company during which the student works on his or her M.Eng.
+Track #3 is ideal for students who are now seniors, as it focuses on the M.Eng. year.
+In this track, the student does a six-month internship at the 6-A company during which the student works on his or her M.Eng.
 Thesis.

 Any Course 6 junior or senior in good standing may apply to the 6-A program.
 Thousands of Course 6 students have joined the program since its beginnings in 1917.
 Seniors applying should have previous experience, either from a summer internship in industry, or a SuperUROP research internship, although exceptions may be possible on a case-by-case basis.